Severn School of Paediatrics Out Of Programme Guidance

 Consideration of an OOP request is a local process, initially through the School, with the Postgraduate Dean being ultimately responsible for approving OOP.
 We hope that this guidance is helpful for you if you are considering an OOP request and will explain what our school policy is when considering applications.

 - Please discuss any proposed period OOP early with your supervisor and your TPD, even if your plans are very provisional.
-We suggest that discussions should take place ideally 8-‐12 months before the start of any proposed period OOP, and definitely before you formally submit your request.
+We suggest that discussions should take place at least8-‐12 months before the start of any proposed period OOP, and definitely before you formally submit your request.

 - OOP will not normally be granted within the first year or last year of a training programme.